paritosh64ce/rxjs-pub-sub/libs/rxjs-pub-sub/README.md

     - Publish you data
     ```typescript
-    service.publishEvent('eventName', data)
+    rxjsPubSub.publishEvent('eventName', data)
     ```
     - Subscribe to your event
     ```typescript
-    service.subscribe('eventName', (data: any) => { /* your callback */ })
+    rxjsPubSub.subscribe('eventName', (data: any) => { /* your callback */ })
     ```

 2. Unique feature
     - This service also supports historical values even for new subscribers.
     ```typescript
-    service.publishWithHistory('eventName', data)   /* new subscribers can have historical values */
+    rxjsPubSub.publishWithHistory('eventName', data)   /* new subscribers can have historical values */
-    service.publishWithLast('eventName', data)      /* new subscribers can have last published value */
+    rxjsPubSub.publishWithLast('eventName', data)      /* new subscribers can have last published values */
     ```

 ## How to use

-1. Install the module.
+1. Install the package.

     ```console
     npm i @pscoped/rxjs-pub-sub --save
     ```

-    > I had to scope ( `@pscoped` ) my package with something, because another package having similar name was already published for AngularJS (v 1.x)
+    > I had to scope ( `@pscoped` ) my package with something, because another package having similar name was already published.

 2. - Import the service in your project; be it Angular, React, Vue, or even Vanilla JavaScript code
     ``` typescript